 after it was towed home and dropped in my

 trim, new black trim above the bumpers

-and around the windows, later style headlights (Cibie hi-watt E-code), a "new"
+and around the windows, later style headlights (Cibie hi-wattage E-code), a "new"

-springs, 25mm sways and Bilsteins HD's), all new suspension
+springs, 25mm sway bars and Bilsteins HD shocks), all new suspension

 bushings, and lots of other